-[Analysis] Bayer-Monsanto mega-merger could reshape EU food sector
+[Analysis] Bayer-Monsanto merger could reshape EU food sector

 Analysis

-Bayer-Monsanto mega-merger could reshape EU food sector
+Bayer-Monsanto merger could reshape EU food sector

 Mega-mergers in the food and farming sector have become commonplace, but EU competition laws do little to help commissioners keep check on the impact this could have on the environment, public health, and food security.